jjhbk/d-stream/README.md

 ---

-## 🧠 About DStream
+## 🧠 About FreeJam4U

-**DStream** is a decentralized collaborative streaming and tipping platform built for creators, musicians, and film lovers.
+**FreeJam4U** is a decentralized collaborative streaming and tipping platform built for creators, musicians, and film lovers.
 It merges **real-time media synchronization**, **crypto tipping**, and **transparent blockchain analytics** into one powerful app.

 - 🎧 Create or join live jam sessions or movie watch rooms.